Psychotherapy and Counselling in Ealing Broadway W5

 What is Integrative Psychotherapy?

 There are many different approaches to psychotherapy and all approaches can be successful to a greater or lesser extent.
-The Integrative model is not an eclectic approach but looks at the common factors, across different approaches, that indicate a successful outcome for clients.
+The Integrative model is not an eclectic approach but looks at the common factors, across different theoretical stances, that indicate a successful outcome for clients.
 Research shows that the single most important factor for a successful outcome for therapy is the relationship between the client and the therapist.
 The relationship needs to be based on trust and confidentiality, enabling the client to feel safe, listened to and respected.
-It is through the relationship between client and therapist that the process of change emerges, this concept underpins the Integrative model.
+It is through the safety of the relationship between client and therapist that the process of change emerges.
+It is this concept underpins the Integrative model.

 In addition to this, the Integrative model draws on concepts from a range of different theoretical approaches and models including Humanistic, Person Centred and Existential and it sees a sense of well being arising from an integrated sense of self whereby emotional, cognitive, behavioural, somatic, social, cultural aspects are all taken into consideration, and all the different aspects of the self are acknowledged and respected.

 My Experience as a Psychotherapist and Counsellor

 I completed my post-graduate training at Metanoia Institute which has an international reputation.
 I continue to keep abreast of current developments through regular CPD workshops, seminars and lectures.

 I have extensive experience of working with clients from a wide range of backgrounds, bringing many different concerns,including stress, relationship issues, lack of confidence, anger issues, anxiety and depression.
 In addition to my private practice I have worked in many settings including the psychotherapy department of a London teaching hospital, charitable institutions, organisations for young people and adolescents and within mainstream and special school settings.

 I have also had experience of working within a Mental Health Trust.